Rhslate/SESAC-Coding-Challenge/README.md

+I used VS Code in conjunction with GitHub

 Bot saves princess

 The princess is trapped in one of the four corners of a grid, and my goal is to find and free her.